Mac-Nerd/patchomator/README.md

 or by running Patchomator.sh with the `-r` or `--read` command line switch.

 This will also display two lists of Installomator labels, marked `IgnoredLabels` and `RequiredLabels`.
 See the next section for details.

+## MDM instructions

+More detail coming soon.
+For now, have a look at [the MDM folder](https://github.com/Mac-Nerd/patchomator/tree/main/MDM) for a starting point.

 ## Ignored and Required Labels